metabolomics-us/mona/README.md

 - Using the built-in Maven tab, we can run the full scala test suite
   - Make sure the following Maven profiles are selected (and only those): nexus, scala, scala-test
   - Run the following docker-compose file: `docker-compose -f docker-compose-test.yml up -d`
-  - Finally, run `mvn clean install` on the 'backend(root)' folder
+  - Finally, run `mvn clean install` on the 'backend' folder

 ## Generate new Docker Images:
 - Make sure the following Maven profiles are selected (and only those): nexus, scala, docker
 - The following services can be built into docker images: discovery, bootstrap, webhooks-server, curation-scheduler, repository, persistence-server, auth-server, similarity, proxy, download-scheduler, and curation-runner
+- Select the module you would like to build an image for in the maven build wizard in IntelliJ (top right folder button)
 - `mvn clean install` will build a local docker image for the corresponding service
 - `mvn clean deploy` will build the docker image and deploy it to ECR (make sure you signed in to AWS CLI)
-  - default tag is 'test' you can easily configure that in the main mona pom.xml under <docker.tag>
+  - the default tag is 'test', you can easily configure that in the main mona pom.xml under <docker.tag>
 - NOTE: For the proxy service pom.xml, you'll need to configure the 'ng.env' variable to 'staging' or 'prod' depending on if the build is for IPA('staging') or GOSE('prod');

 ## Important Development Notes:
 - Make sure project sdk/jdk is set to Java 17
 - Make sure to configure Maven in IntelliJ IDEA to use the same project jdk which should be Java 17
 - Make sure you added framework support for scala 2.13 in IntelliJ for the mona project
 - When making a new branch for git, the naming convention is to follow YouTrack or GitHub Issue numbers (i.e. FIEHNLAB-3825)
 - If you're having issues pulling packages with maven, you can troubleshoot with deleting your `~/.m2/repository` directory.
   Additionally, ensure you have the correct 'settings.xml' file in `~/.m2`.
 If problems still persist, try the 'Invalidate